cockroachdb/docs/v2.0/admin-ui-node-map.md

 The **Node Map** won't be displayed until all nodes have localities and are assigned the corresponding latitudes and longitudes.
 To verify if you have assigned localities as well as latitude and longitudes assigned to all nodes, navigate to the Localities debug page (`https://localhost:8080/#/reports/localities`) in the Admin UI.

 The Localities debug page displays the following:

 - Localities configuration that you set up while starting the nodes with the `--locality` flags.
-- Nodes corrsponding to each locality.
+- Nodes corresponding to each locality.
 - Latitude and longitude coordinates for each locality/node.

 On the page, ensure that every node has a locality as well as latitude and longitude coordinates assigned to them.